Camphor: Perfume

 In the ancient Arab world, camphor was a common perfume ingredient.
+The aroma of both the racemic mixture and laevo enantiomer are described as "camphoreous", whereas the dextro enantiomer exhibits a more complex aroma described as camphoreous, minty, phenolic, herbal, woody, medicinal, mentholic, cooling, and green.

 The Chinese referred to the best camphor as "dragon's brain perfume", due to its "pungent and portentous aroma" and "centuries of uncertainty over its provenance and mode of origin".

 Culinary uses

 One of the earliest known recipes for ice cream dating to the Tang dynasty includes camphor as an ingredient.
 It was used to flavor leavened bread in ancient Egypt.
 In ancient and medieval Europe, camphor was used as an ingredient in sweets.
 It was used in a wide variety of both savory and sweet dishes in medieval Arabic language cookbooks, such as Kitab al-Ṭabikh compiled by ibn Sayyār al-Warrāq in the 10th century.
 It also was used in sweet and savory dishes in the Ni'matnama, according to a book written in the late 15th century for the sultans of Mandu.
 It is a main constituent of a spice known as "edible camphor" (or kapur), which may be used in traditional South Indian desserts like Payasam and Chakkarai Pongal.